tarwn/lessthandot-hugo/blogs/content/posts/2010-06-17-sql-community-blogging.md

 **My own personal story of blogging**

 I wrote my first blog in November of 2008.
-The title was, “[User to Schema to Roles for controlling security][4]“.
+The title was, "[User to Schema to Roles for controlling security][4]".
 I won't lie; I have learned an enormous amount about how to blog since then.
 I've learned more about writing period!
 Writing is an art form and catching the audience's attention is important when you write your blogs.
 The best part of blogging and writing in general is that everyone has their own way of getting the audience's attention with humor, technical skills and just downright talent.
 You hold that talent inside you, but you need to try it to find it and build on it.

 In the SQL Community, we have hundreds (if not thousands) of bloggers out there writing daily and providing step-by-step articles that help us learn new things, fix old things and become better DBA's all around.
 So why write your own if the wealth of knowledge exists and is still pouring out of all of these SQL Community members?

 _If it is written already, I don't need to write it._ <-- Horrible statement!

 The one reason I can give you to not hold back on starting up your own blog and sharing your SQL Server trials is: everyone sees a situation differently and replays that situation to an audience in many different ways.
 Your way (yes, yours) can be the way that a hundred people grasp while other perspectives leave them with questions.
-That reason alone takes, “it's already done” and throws it down the truncate statement.
+That reason alone takes, "it's already done" and throws it down the truncate statement.
 (Haha!
 SQL nerd humor is awesome!)

 **Let people review them**